darkobits/ts/docs/configuration-files.md

 });
 ```

-Once you have created this file, you can get a list of all package scripts by running:
+Once you have created this file, you can produce a list of all package scripts by running:

 ```
 npx nr --scripts